mrspeaker/Omega500/README.md

         {trait: Ω.traits.Sin, speed: 70, amp: 10}
     ]);

-## Using for Eject
+## Using with Ejecta

-I need to fix this up so it integrates seemlessly with Ejecta.
+Currently Ω500 needs a few hacks to integrate with the awesome [Ejecta project](https://github.com/phoboslab/Ejecta).
 For now, hack out the following things in Ω500:

 * Call Ω.pageload() manually when ready
 * Replace all getAttribute and setAttribute (TODO: submit patch to Ejecta)
 * Replace querySelector with getElementById

+Then build add your project to the Ejecta `/App` folder, and build with Xcode.

 ## WIP / TODO / Roadmap